 1. Retention Rate

-Customer retention rate is the number of buyers returning for repurchase after a certain time.
+Customer retention rate is the number of buyers who come back for repurchase after a certain time.
 A high customer retention rate is good as it hints at your app’s potential to bring users back, leading to higher earnings.

 Stickiness is the gluey element that is responsible for customer retention.
 If your app lacks this element, your customer retention rate will decrease.
-Stickiness can be fast speed, relevant notifications, good products, adequate support, a combination of all, or anything else.
+If you find the sticky factor on your mobile app, improve it further to retain even more customers.

 3. Churn Rate

-Churn rate is one of the most important mobile app KPIs that points out the time when an active user uninstalls the app or unsubscribes.
-The possible reasons behind a high churn rate can be a lack of relevance or update or slow speed.
+Churn rate is one of the most important mobile app KPI metrics that point out the time when an active user uninstalls the app or unsubscribes.

 4. Daily And Monthly Active Users